 Do Not Doubt Your Qualifications

 You do not have to be trained as a teacher to be a successful homeschooling parent!
 Parents of diverse educational backgrounds successfully homeschool.
 Let go of the myth that you need to be an expert at everything to be able to facilitate your child’s learning.
 Seek others to help your child in the subjects you feel less confident in.
-Use curriculum written specifically for homeschoolers that includes strong resource materials for parents.
+Use a curriculum written specifically for homeschoolers that includes strong resource materials for parents.
 Consider teaming up with other homeschooling families to team-teach certain subjects.
 We hear from parents who tell us how much they enjoy learning new things along with their child.
 You can do this!

-Fulfill State Requirements
+Fulfill State Requirements For Homeschooling

 You will most likely need to file an intent to homeschool with local, state, or provincial educational authorities.
 Depending on where you live, you may need to cooperate with periodic evaluations or have your educational plan pre-approved.
-In the U.S., every state has their own requirements; some are more complex than others.
-(The HSLDA is a good starting point for finding out about your state laws.)
+In the U.S., every state has its own requirements; some are more complex than others.
+(Here is a good starting point for finding out about your state laws.)
 In some cases, the timing of your submission is critical.
 You may find it simplest to register with a distance learning school to fulfill state requirements.

 Remember That Transitions Can Come With Grief